willdurand/willdurand.github.io/_posts/2013-07-30-from-stupid-to-solid-code.markdown

 each one of the other
 modules](http://en.wikipedia.org/wiki/Coupling_(computer_programming\)).

-If changing one module in your application requires changing another module, then coupling exists.
+If makingg a change in one module in your application requires you to change another module, then coupling exists.
 For instance, you instantiate objects in your constructor's class instead of passing instances as arguments.
-It is bad because you **don't allow further changes** such as replacing the instance by an instance of a sub-class, a _mock_ or whatever.
+That is bad because it **doesn't allow further changes** such as replacing the instance by an instance of a sub-class, a _mock_ or whatever.

-Tight coupled modules are **difficult to reuse**, but also **hard to test**.
+Tightly coupled modules are **difficult to reuse**, and also **hard to test**.

 ### Untestability